vrslev/chord-chart/chord-chart-py/README.md

 This package provides chord chart validation and transposition functionality.

 It is written in Rust and has an accompanying [library](https://github.com/vrslev/chord-chart/tree/main/chord-chart-js) in JavaScript.
-Used in [vrslev/songbook](https://github.com/vrslev/songbook) — lyrics and chords website.
+Used in [vrslev/songbook](https://github.com/vrslev/songbook) — lyrics and chords webapp.

 ## Example